motionproto/pf2e-reignmaker/docs/BUILD_SYSTEM.md

 This will:
 1. Clean old build artifacts
-2. Run Python build scripts to combine data files
+2. Run Python build scripts to combine data for factions and structures and generate types
 3. Build the module with Vite (production mode, **no source maps**)
 4. Create a clean distribution package
 5. Generate a versioned zip file: `pf2e-reignmaker-v{version}.zip`